 in emerging markets.

-PNC Multi-Factor All Cap Fund (class I) returned 0.29% in the third quarter versus a return of 7.12% for the Russell 3000 Index.
+PNC Multi-Factor All Cap Fund (Share Class I) returned 2.97% in the second quarter versus a return of 4.10% for the benchmark, the Russell 3000 Index (the “benchmark”).